 Do you have a community organization, school group, sorority, church or club whose members would enjoy a tour of the exhibitions at the Harvey B. Gantt Center for African-American Arts+Culture?

 Guided and self-guided tours are available to groups of 10 or more people.
 If your group is less than 10 on the day of your visit you will be charged the regular admission rate per person.
 For youth groups, the Gantt Center requires one adult chaperone per 10 students.
 Groups of very young or special needs children must provide a smaller youth to chaperone ratio.
 Please review our group tour information.

-Guided tours must be scheduled at least two weeks in advance, are led by museum educators who will engage groups to support understanding of the cultural and historical context of the artwork, and last one hour.
-As of January 1, 2014 the cost of admission for a Guided Tour is $7.00 per person.
-Adult and youth groups interested in self-guided tours are advised to contact Guest Services a minimum of one day in advance to assure that there is space available.
+One-hour guided tours must be scheduled at least two weeks in advance and are led by museum educators.
+Guided tours for 10 or more adult and/or youth participants are $7.00 per person.
+Adult and youth groups of 10 or more participants who are interested in self-guided tours are advised to contact our Visitor Experience Associates a minimum of one day in advance to assure that there is space available.
 The cost of admission for a self-guided tour is $6.00 per person.

-Please schedule your tour by contacting Guest Services at (704) 547-3700.
-Please note, if your group arrives more than 15 minutes late for your scheduled guided tour, they may have an abbreviated tour or have do a self-guided tour.
+Please schedule your tour by contacting a Visitor Experience Associate at (704) 547-3700.
+Please note: if your group arrives more than 15 minutes late for a scheduled guided tour, we may not be able to accommodate the group and your tour may be self-guided or you may receive an abbreviated tour.

 School tours are available to elementary, middle, high school and college students during the school year, Tuesdays through Fridays from 10:00 am to 3:00 pm.
 Tours of Gantt Center exhibitions are designed to help students and teachers use observation and critical thinking skills to gain a deeper understanding of the cultural and historical context of the artwork and artifacts they are viewing.
 These visits address the following Common Core and North Carolina Essential Standards: